thoas/picfit/README.rst

 Get
 ---

-Retrieve information about the image.
+Retrieve information about an image.

 Your file will be processed synchronously then you will get the following information: